 Peek at implementation/definition

-Being able to peek at a function implementation to see what it does makes it so much easier to work with code!
-You don’t have to remove yourself from your current context to find another file, locate the function, see what it does, navigate back to where you where, and get back to work.
+Being able to peek at a function’s implementation makes it so much easier to work with code!
+You don’t have to remove yourself from the current context to find another file, locate the function, see what it does, navigate back to where you where, and get back to work.
 IntelliJ really has this one figured out.

 Fast and responsive